loomchild/theo-rails/README.md

 <%= render partial: 'widget', collection: @widgets %>
 ```

-You can also specify a custom local variable name via `as` attribute, e.g.:
+You can also customize the local variable name via the as attribute, e.g.:
 ```html
 <widget-partial collection%="@widgets" as="item" />
 ```